 - Lehigh University's Science and Environmental Writing Program offers a B.A. in Journalism/Science Writing.
-The program is interdisciplinary, requiring a minimum of four courses in science or engineering plus a core set of journalism courses and four courses in science and environmental journalism.
+The program is interdisciplinary, requiring courses in science or engineering plus a core set of journalism courses as well as courses in science and environmental journalism.
 Contact Sharon Friedman, (610) 758-4179.

 - Massachusetts Institute of Technology (MIT) offers a one-year Master's degree program in science writing for English and science majors, freelance writers or journalists seeking a specialty, working scientists, and others in which to learn the art and discipline of science writing.
 The program provides an opportunity to contribute to public understanding of science, medicine, engineering, and technology.
 Students work closely with a distinguished core faculty of award-winning journalists, authors, and scholars within one of the most exciting scientific communities in the world.
 Learn to produce news articles, features, essays, and radio/video broadcasts about lasers and genes, capillaries and quarks.
 Contact Program Head and Professor Thomas Levenson, (617) 253-4069.

 - Bodie McDowell Scholarships are usually given annually to three or more students of outdoor communications fields including print, photography, film, art or broadcasting.
 The awards, offered by the Outdoor Writers Association of America, can range from $1,000 to $5,000.
 Open to all college students, undergraduates in their Junior or Senior year of study and graduate level, from all communications and journalism disciplines and all schools.
 March 1, 2017 deadline.